 It stabilizes arterial blood pH at 7.4 +-0.02.

 60. What happens when PCO2 rises?

 The rate of carbonic acid formation increases.
-H+ diffuse out of the RBCs, and plasma pH drops.
+H+ diffuses out of the RBCs, and plasma pH drops.

 61. What happens when PCO2 decreases?

-H+ diffuse into the RBCs, and plasma pH rises.
+H+ diffuses into the RBCs, and plasma pH rises.